JingyiChris/exSEEK/README.md

 ## Usage
 ### Index preparing

-exSEEK docker contains a varitey of commonly used genomes and annotations.
+exSEEK docker contains a variety of commonly used genomes and annotations.
 Besides of RNA types extracted from GENCODE V27, exSEEK can also analyze rRNA from NCBI refSeq 109, miRNA from miRBase, piRNA from piRNABank, circRNA from circBase, lncRNA and TUCP from mitranscriptome, repeats from UCSC Genome Browser (rmsk) and promoter and enhancer from ChromHMM tracks.
-You can use these .fa and .gtf files to generate the index you wanted:
+You can use these `.fa` and `.gtf` files to generate the index you wanted:

 ### Small RNA-seq mapping